Charles Odamtten Easmon: Family and background

 Charles "Charlie" Odamtten Easmon was born on 22 September 1913, in Adawso on the Gold Coast, to Kate Salome Odamtten (1893–1940) and John Farrell Easmon (c.
 1881–1920).
 Charles Odamtten Easmon was the first child of his mother and his younger siblings were Jonas Nii Lamptey, Laura Quartey, née Lamptey, and Mary A. Sackeyfio, née Lamptey.

 John Farrell Easmon, the father of Charles Odamtten Easmon, was a merchant or an accountant for a tin mining company in Jos, Nigeria, and was a son of John Farrell Easmon, a member of the Easmon family medical dynasty, and Carolyn Augustt, a descendant of the Richter family from Osu, Accra.
 John or Victor Farrell Easmon was one of several children born to J. F. Easmon in the Gold Coast, including Walter Farrell Easmon and Agnes Joanna Easmon (b.
 1895).
 Dr J. F. Easmon was a Sierra Leone Creole of African-American and Northern Irish descent; J. F. Easmon was also the first West African Chief Medical Officer.
 Carolyn Augustt, who was described as a "mulatress", was a mixed-race descendant of the Richter family, a Ga-Danish clan and the Augustt family, possibly of German or Scottish descent.
 Carolyn Augustt was from Osu Trom Mom in Accra.

 John Farrell Easmon died in Jos, Nigeria, and Charles Odamtten Easmon was raised by his mother, although he still kept close personal ties with the Easmon family in Sierra Leone and in Ghana, such as his half-brother Jesse Easmon, who worked at Korle-Bu Teaching Hospital.
 Easmon's mother, Kate, was from a prominent Osu family of Ga-Dangme and Danish descent.
 His maternal grandmother was from the Lokko family of Osu, which was originally from Denmark and Germany, and his maternal uncles included Willie P. Fleischer of Ga-Dangme and Danish descent and Solomon Edmund Odamtten, a business magnate, who was active in national politics.

-Charles Odamtten Easmon had several prominent Sierra Leonean relatives in his patrilineal lineage, including his great-uncle, Albert Whiggs Easmon, a leading surgeon and physician in Sierra Leone; uncles, Edward Mayfield Boyle, a medical doctor in the United States who completed courses at Harvard Medical School, Dr Macormack Charles Farrell Easmon, an Old Epsomian who was the first West African to earn an M.D. from London University and Raymond Sarif Easmon, who had a popular private practice and was an eminent playwright, and an aunt, Kathleen Mary Easmon Simango, who was the first West African to earn a diploma from the Royal College of Arts.
+Charles Odamtten Easmon had several prominent Sierra Leone Creole relatives in his patrilineal lineage, including his great-uncle, Albert Whiggs Easmon, a leading surgeon and physician in Sierra Leone; uncles, Edward Mayfield Boyle, a medical doctor in the United States who completed courses at Harvard Medical School, Dr Macormack Charles Farrell Easmon, an Old Epsomian who was the first West African to earn an M.D. from London University and Raymond Sarif Easmon, who had a popular private practice and was an eminent playwright, and an aunt, Kathleen Mary Easmon Simango, who was the first West African to earn a diploma from the Royal College of Arts.
 Furthermore, Charles Odamtten Easmon was also the cousin of Professor Charles Syrett Farrell Easmon CBE, an emeritus professor and high-ranking medical administrator and Edna Elliott-Horton, the second West African woman to attend university and the first West African woman to earn a liberal arts degree.